dotnet-presentations/eshop-app-workshop/labs/5-Add-Checkout/README.md

     ![Swagger UI when validation errors are returned due to invalid fields when creating an order](./img/ordering-api-swagger-create-order-validation-error.png)

-## Add the Checkout feature to the web site
+## Challenge: Add the Checkout feature to the web site

+If you want an extra challenge, try updating the web site to call the Ordering API.
+You can use the complete `eShop` solution in the root of this repo to help guide you.